wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-enterprise-account-executive-west-hollywood-tustgvib15.md

   West Hollywood, CA!
 Imagine being just a stone's throw away from other vibrant cities like Beverly Hills, Los Angeles, and Hollywood.
 Our client, a trailblazer in the cybersecurity industry, is on the hunt for a dynamic Enterprise Account Executive.
-The role involves selling top-notch enterprise security solutions to Fortune 500 companies.
+The role involves selling topnotch enterprise security solutions to Fortune 500 companies.
 If you're fluent in complex security frameworks and compliance requirements, we wan...
 location: 'West Hollywood, CA'